Easy Vegetable Garden Layout Ideas to Produce Great Crops

 Don’t plant onions and beans together as they don’t mix.
 (This isn’t saying that they won’t grow…they might.
-BUT more than likely, they won’t and you’ll just end wasting space in your garden bed.
+BUT more than likely, they won’t and you’ll just end up wasting space in your garden bed.

 Another combination that you need to avoid is the combination of cucumbers and garlic.
 These two, when grown side by side, will cause neither plant to taste well or even grow.

 What Vegetables Should be Planted Together in a Raised Bed?

 Just as there are some vegetables that you should avoid planting together in a garden area, there are many vegetables that are totally fine to plant together and grow in the same area.

 Some examples of vegetables that are fine to be planted together are: